riiyu7/Elemental_Fantasy_I/README.md

     - Function which capitlises the players input when they choose their element.
 - `display_element_levels()`
     - Function which displays the current level of the players elements.
+- `clear()`
+    - Clear function to clean-up the terminal so things don't get messy.

 ### Imports